xambuddy/encore-tix/README.md

 ### 4. Run the Application

-Set the ExcoreTix project as the Startup Project:
+Set the EncoreTix project as the Startup Project:
 - Right-click on the backend project in the Solution Explorer.
 - Select Set as Startup Project.